Vasyl Rats

 Vasyl Karlovych Rats (Василь Карлович Рац; Rácz László) (born 25 March 1961) is a Ukrainian former football midfielder.
-He participated in two World Cups with the Soviet Union national football team.
+He participated in two World Cups and one European Championship with the Soviet Union national football team.

 Club career

 After the seventh grade (around age 14), Rats enrolled into a sports vocational school (boarding school) and later a sports university (both in Lviv).
 At the same time Rats was playing for Karpaty reserves.
 His first coach was Ernest Yust.
 Rats considered that it was difficult to gain adequate playtime along with such players like Susloparov, Bal, Brovarskyi, Dumanskyi, Dubrovnyi.
 So, when in 1979 a manager of Nyva Vinnytsia Ivan Terletskyi offered him to join, he agreed gladly and was happy to play at the third tier consistently rather than to remain a substitute at the top tier.
 In 1981 Rats was receiving invitations from Tashkent, Zaporizhia, Donetsk, but Terletskyi was not let him go by telling that those team are not for him.
 Soon there appeared a scout from Dynamo Kyiv and Rats was transferred out.

 Rats had some difficulties at first to make the first team and was trying to return to Vinnytsia.
 He finally made his debut at the Soviet Top League on 8 November 1981 in away game against Dynamo Moscow which the Kyiv team lost, but the team already secured the championship title.
 In 1983 Valeriy Lobanovskyi was replaced by Yuriy Morozov and Rats only played one match for the first team and was thinking to leave the club.
 Around that time a manager of Spartak Moscow Konstantin Beskov offered him to move to Spartak and Rats was about to do so, but Lobanovskyi who just returned talked him out of it by saying that he may also stay on bench at the new club.
 Also in convincing Rats to stay in Kyiv, a native of Zakarpattia Oblast Mykhaylo Koman played an important role.

 Rats played several seasons with FC Dynamo Kyiv, where he won the Soviet Top League four times.

 The most notable was the 1986 season when Dynamo Kyiv managed to out-play Dynamo Moscow which then was coached by Eduard Malofeyev.
 The goal of Rats in Moscow in last 15 minutes of play tied the game and at home the Kyiv team beat Muscovites 2-1.

 Before moving to Ferencvaros in 1991, Rats had a medical emergency when his whole left side of body became incapacitated.
 He eventually spoke about his condition to the Hungarian club administration, and they helped out with medical treatment and Rats was ready for the season.